Sandy Cape: Geography

 To the south the next two ocean headlands are Waddy Point and Indian Head (the latter was also named by Cook noting "...on which a number of Natives were assembled..." and is also known as Tukkee in the Badtjala language, meaning stone or stone knife).

 The cape is protected within the K'gari section of the Great Sandy National Park.
 BreakSea Spit extends about 30 km north of Sandy Cape.
 Nesting loggerhead and green turtles use the remote, sandy location as a rookery.
 Nighttime driving along the beach at Sandy Cape is banned during the nesting season.
 The vegetation at the cape is stunted and windswept.
 The foredunes are lightly covered by spinifex grass.

+Climate

+Sandy Cape has a humid subtropical climate bordering on a tropical monsoon climate and a tropical savanna climate (Köppen: Cfa/Am/Aw) with hot, wet summers and very mild, drier winters.
+On average, the lighthouse recorded 77.7 clear days and 101.2 cloudy days per annum.
+The wettest recorded day was 27 February 1980 with 432.4 mm of rainfall.
+Moderated by the warm East Australian Current, Sandy Cape's extreme temperatures ranged from 36.0 C on 22 December 2019 to 5.2 C on 2 July 2007.